sherkoo/sherkoo.github.io/_portfolio/intelligent-business-growth/intelligent-business-growth.md

 <div class="grid-6 grid-1-mobile">
   <div>
     <h2>Overview</h2>
     <p>We will explore the process of designing an application for the finance team that leverages AI and machine learning to assist with creating a new forecast for the business.
 The goal of this application is to streamline the forecasting process and help the finance team make more accurate predictions about the future of the business.
-Our main objectives are to improve efficiency, accuracy and user satisfaction.</p>
+Our main objectives are to improve efficiency, accuracy and user satisfaction.
+All data reflected in the designs are purely for visual purposes.
+They are not reflective of the company's data.</p>
   </div>
   <div>
     <h2>Background</h2>